 The Pintesting:

 There are only four ingredients.
-Some restaurants and pastelerias sprinkle coarse sugar after the egg wash or brush with a sweeter glaze, but I don’t like my pastries too sweet so this was perfect for me.
+Some restaurants and pastelerias sprinkle course sugar after the egg wash or brush with a sweeter glaze, but I don’t like my pastries too sweet so this was perfect for me.
 The guava paste is found in most grocery stores in the ethnic aisle.

 Line a baking sheet with parchment paper (or a Silpat).
 Unfold one of the puff pastries onto the parchment.